- All products are added to your cart.

 - Silver Beach, St. Joseph - A live video feed from Silver Beach in St. Joseph, Michigan.

 Our forecasting expert, Dr. Fresh, is a Midwest transplant from the East Coast.
-Like many of you, he makes the best of his situation and tries to think he can actually surf a lake.
-When not attempting this, Dr. Fresh can be found looking at weather maps trying to nail down our next “swell.”
-He has a degree in atmospheric science and is a meteorologist by profession, so we'll just assume he knows what he's doing.
+Like most of us, he makes the best of his situation and tries to think he can actually surf a lake.
+When not attempting this, Dr. Fresh can be found looking at weather maps trying to nail down our next swell.
+He has a degree in atmospheric science and is a meteorologist by profession (yep, on TV), so we'll just assume he knows what he's doing.